 - Remove when cold, unwrap and continue frosting the cake.

-Let’s make a perfect sphere cake using a Foam base
+A perfect sphere cake using a foam base

-To use foam as your base use a foam ball the same size as your cake.
-You can find these at any craft shop near you.
+To use foam as your base use a foam ball that is the same size as your cake.
+You can find these at any arts & craft shop near your home.
 These are not food safe but we will cover the base with foil before we use it.

 - Cut the bottom part of the ball.
 Depending on how big your cake is I’d say use between 1/3 to 1/2 of the ball.